khangdltUIT/khangdltUIT.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: Demo
-title: TEXT
+title: Underfitting and Overfitting
 ---

-Code bellow:
-private:
+Experiment with different models